frconor-ebook/meditations/_posts/2025-04-21-easter-joy.md

 Lord, help me to stay very close to you.
 Help me to see how you can draw good out of anything. *Omnia in bonum* (Rom.
 8:28), so that I don\'t lose my joy.

 I see that you are working through this contradiction or through this difficulty.
-St. Josemaría liked to say that "joy and happiness in this world have their roots in the form of a cross."
+St. Josemaría liked to say that "joy and happiness in this world have their roots in the form of a cross" (*cf*.
+J. Escrivá, *The Forge*, Point 28).
 Often it\'s in accepting the little crosses that joy comes.

 Our Lady had to pass through the Good Fridays and the Holy Saturdays before she experienced this great joy.
 The less humble we are, the more we might rely on our own powers, our own energies, our own abilities to do this on our own.
 And then the more we can be frustrated.